directus/directus/docs/reference/sdk.md

 // Storage adapter where refresh tokens are stored in JSON mode. const storage = new MemoryStorage();

-// Transport is what is used to communicate with the server. const transport = new AxiosTransport(url, storage);
+// Transport used to communicate with the server. const transport = new AxiosTransport(url, storage);

-// Auth is how authentication is handled, stored, refreshed. const auth = new Auth(transport, storage, {
+// Auth is how authentication is handled, stored, and refreshed. const auth = new Auth(transport, storage, {
 	mode: 'json', // or cookie, depends on your use  case });